VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ## How to migrate data from Graphite to VictoriaMetrics?

 Please use [whisper-to-graphite](https://github.com/bzed/whisper-to-graphite) tool for reading the data from Graphite and pushing it to VictoriaMetrics via [Graphite import API](https://docs.victoriametrics.com/#how-to-send-data-from-graphite-compatible-agents-such-as-statsd).

+## Why do same metrics have differences in VictoriaMetrics and Prometheus dashboards?

+There could be a slight difference in stored values for time series.
+Due to different compression algorithms, VM may reduce precision for float values with more than 12 significant decimal digits.
+Please see [this article](https://valyala.medium.com/evaluating-performance-and-correctness-victoriametrics-response-e27315627e87)

+The query engine may behave differently for some functions.
+Please see [this article](https://medium.com/@romanhavronenko/victoriametrics-promql-compliance-d4318203f51e)